codebude/takecode/README.md

-# MassCode Web
+# massCode Web

-A modern web interface for browsing and searching your MassCode snippets with syntax highlighting, themes, and copy-to-clipboard functionality.
+A modern web interface for browsing and searching your massCode snippets with syntax highlighting, themes, and copy-to-clipboard functionality.

 ![Docker](https://img.shields.io/badge/Docker-Ready-green?style=flat-square&logo=docker)
 ![License](https://img.shields.io/badge/License-MIT-yellow?style=flat-square)

 ## 💡 Motivation

-I love [MassCode](https://masscode.io/) - it's an amazing code snippet manager that helps me organize and access my code snippets efficiently.
+I love [massCode](https://masscode.io/) - it's an amazing code snippet manager that helps me organize and access my code snippets efficiently.
 However, sometimes I work on devices where I can't install the desktop client (like company laptops, shared computers, or restricted environments).
-To still have access to my snippets, I created MassCode Web - a lightweight web interface that works with MassCode's database files.
+To still have access to my snippets, I created massCode Web - a lightweight web interface that works with massCode's database files.

 ## ⚠️ Affiliation & Disclaimer

-**This project is not affiliated with MassCode in any way.** I'm just a happy user of MassCode and a developer with passion who wanted to extend the functionality for my own use cases.
-This project works with MassCode's `db.json` database files, but besides that, there are no other touchpoints or official connections with the MassCode project or its developers.
+**This project is not affiliated with massCode in any way.** I'm just a happy user of massCode and a developer with passion who wanted to extend the functionality for my own use cases.
+This project works with massCode's `db.json` database files, but besides that, there are no other touchpoints or official connections with the massCode project or its developers.

 ## ✨ Features